Path-Check/paper-cred/SPECIFICATION.md

 ### Coupon Specification
 Fields:
-1. *version*: **NUMERIC**.
-The version of the specification defining the data communicated in this QR code.
 1. *number*: **NUMERIC**.
 The unique identifying number assigned to this coupon.
 1. *total*: **NUMERIC**.
 The total number of coupons issued in the batch of coupons this one was issued from.
 1. *city*: **STRING**.
 The name of the city, town, or other local area which designates vaccination eligibility and delivery schedule for the **HOLDER**.